frc/Frantic-S3-Browser/README.md

    "index.html" as the Index Document and "error.html" as the Error Document.
    Note the endpoint Amazon gives to you and write it down.
 Press Save.

- - Upload all files of Siirrin to the root of the website bucket you just created.
+ - Upload all files of Frantic-S3-Browser to the root of the website bucket you just created.

 Setup: The bucket for a single customer's/project's data
 ========================================================